IKATS/ikats-sandbox/TROUBLESHOOTING.md

 ## Image logs content

-In order to troubleshoot IKATS, intersting logs are :
+In order to troubleshoot IKATS, interesting logs are :

 - **ikats/pyalgo**
   - Algorithm run status and failure root cause